stalexan/gomarkwiki/README.md

 gomarkwiki ~/gomarkwiki/example-site ~/wikis-html/example-site
 ```

-Or to generate multiple wikis say we have the CSV file `/etc/gomarkwiki/wikis.csv` with:
+Or to generate multiple wikis, say we have the CSV file `/etc/gomarkwiki/wikis.csv` with:

 ```
 /path/to/src/wiki1,/path/to/dest/wiki1